I wanted to write a post about my Great-Grandfather, Lewis Milton.

 Some notes on the journey:

 According to searates.com, the distance by sea from Dover to Duoala is 8194.4km / 4424.6 miles, which at a top speed of 11 knots (for the SS Professor Woermann), searates.com calculates would have taken 31 days 18 hours.
 Obviously you can add additional days for stops at other ports and unloading / loading, along with the fact it probably couldn’t run at maximum speed through the whole journey.
-I think it’s safe to assume it took 5-6 weeks for each of his six journeys to and from Africa.
-So at least seven months were spent at sea during his seven and a half years in Africa.
+I think it’s safe to assume it took 5-6 weeks for each of Lewis’ six journeys to and from Cameroon.
+He could have spent around seven months at sea during his seven and a half years as an African trader.

-Cameroon doesn’t have a deep sea port (one is under construction), so ships needed to either ground themselves on the beach to unload – image directly below is of the Lucie Woermann, which Lewis travelled on, doing this at Duoala.
+Cameroon doesn’t have a deep sea port (one is under construction), so ships needed to either ground themselves on the beach to unload – image directly below is of the Lucie Woermann, which Lewis travelled on, doing this off Duoala.
 Or else they would have to stand-off on the river to be unloaded onto smaller boats for taking into the port.
-The German authorities did develop a floating dock which was moored out in the river for this purpose – this was later scuttled by them during the 1914 campaign.
+The German authorities did develop a floating dock which was moored out in the river for this purpose – this was later scuttled by them during the 1914 campaign against Britain and France.

 Missionaries in Cameroon and the founding of Edea